 Declarations of Interest

 A Register of Interests is in place for the Council.
-On appointment, new Governors are required to complete a declaration and any changes during the year must be notified to the Trust Secretary immediately and formally at the next meeting.
+On appointment of a new elected Council every three years, all members are required to complete a declaration and any changes during the year must be notified to the Trust Secretary immediately and formally at the next meeting.

 This is reviewed annually and, in addition, at the start of each meeting Governors are required to declare any interests that may affect the papers considered.